ErikSandvik/youtube_algorithm_data_scraper/README.md

 ## Notes

 - The application respects YouTube API quotas and will pause if quota is exceeded
-- Runs in headless mode by default for automated data collection
+- Runs in headless mode by default for automated data collection, this can be changed in the main script